ryanayoung/Free-Range-VHDL-book/README.md

+This version has had the style.sty modified so that the example vhdl is in monochrome.
+This makes it about $30 to print at fedex.
+-RyanY

 Latex source files of the open-source VHDL book FREE RANGE VHDL.

 If you want to download the PDF or to know more about this book have a look at the [freerangefactory website](http://freerangefactory.org).
 If you want to buy the Free Range VHDL Paperback you can do that from [amazon.com](https://www.amazon.com/no-frills-writing-powerful-digital-implementations/dp/B015MT2IBM/ref=sr_1_1).